 Active/Active and Active/Passive routing options for HA VPN

 If a Cloud VPN tunnel goes down, it restarts automatically.
 If an entire virtual VPN device fails, Cloud VPN automatically instantiates a new one with the same configuration.
 The new gateway and tunnel connect automatically.

 VPN tunnels connected to HA VPN gateways must use dynamic (BGP) routing.
 Depending on the way you configure route priorities for HA VPN tunnels, you can create an active/active or active/passive routing configuration.
 For both of these routing configurations, both VPN tunnels remain active.

 In an Active/Active routing configuration, the effective aggregate throughput is the combined throughput of both tunnels.

 Your peer gateway advertises the peer network's routes with identical MED values for each tunnel.
 The Cloud Router managing the Cloud VPN tunnels imports these as custom dynamic routes in your VPC network with identical priorities.
 Egress traffic sent to your peer network uses Equal Cost Multi-path (ECMP) routing.
 The same Cloud Router also advertises routes to your VPC network using identical priorities.
-Your peer gateway can use these routes to send egress traffic to GCP using ECMP as well.
+Your peer gateway can use these routes to send egress traffic to Google Cloud using ECMP as well.

 If one tunnel becomes unavailable, the Cloud Router withdraws the learned custom dynamic routes whose next hops are the unavailable tunnel.
 This withdrawal process can take up to 40 seconds, during which packet loss is expected.
 Additionally, after reducing from two active tunnels to one, the effective overall throughput is cut in half, which can result in slower connectivity or dropped packets.